smog29/Shortest-Path-Simulation/README.md

+Visualization of the shortest path using A-star and Dijkstra algorithms Real-time path generation between two chosen points

-# To start, run the gui/main_window.py file.
+To start, run the gui/main_window.py file.

 To run a benchmark comparing time of both algorithms, run benchmark.py

 Keys:\
 change algorithm - A\